-To get started, simply complete the form below and we will be in touch with you.
+To join the waitlist, simply complete the form below and we will be in touch with you.
 If you have questions, you may also reach out to email@example.com.

 Headquartered in Westfield, IN, Taranis is a global company focused on helping ag advisors demonstrate value for their growers.
 We do this by providing actionable insights through leaf-level data capture and artificial intelligence (AI).
 Simply put, when you fly for Taranis, you are capturing critical information about crops, and growers and their advisors can act more quickly than ever before–ultimately feeding the world and creating more prosperity in local communities.
 For more information about Taranis, visit taranis.com/ag.

 Taranis Academy offers a comprehensive summer pilot program (including training and equipment for use) in conjunction with your local drone service provider (DSP).